nunofachada/ct-final/docs/functions.md

 Commit Tracker provides a set of functionalities to analyze Git repositories, offering insights through statistics and visualizations.
 This document details the available functions and their usage.

-## clone_remote_repo
+## extract_contributors

-Clones a remote Git repository to a temporary directory for analysis.
+Extracts contributor data from a repository, showing the number of commits made by each contributor.

 ### Parameters

-- url: String.
-The URL of the Git repository to clone.
+- repo_path: String.
+The path to the local Git repository.

 ### Returns

-- Path to the temporary directory containing the cloned repository.
+- Counter: A counter object where keys are author names and values are the number of commits made by each author.

 ### Usage

-from committracker.git_stats import clone_remote_repo
+from committracker.plugins.contributors import extract_contributors

-repo_path = clone_remote_repo("https://github.com/user/repo.git")
+contributors = extract_contributors("/path/to/repo")

-## categorize_commit_type
+## display_contributors

-Categorizes a commit message into predefined types such as Bug Fix, Feature, Documentation, or Other.
+Displays contributor data in a Dash component.

 ### Parameters

-- commit_message: String.
-The commit message to categorize.
+- repo_path: String.
+The path to the local Git repository.

 ### Returns

-- String.
-The category of the commit.
+- Dash component containing the list of contributors and their commit counts.

 ### Usage

-from committracker.git_stats import categorize_commit_type
+from committracker.plugins.contributors import display_contributors

-commit_type = categorize_commit_type("fix a critical bug")
+component = display_contributors("/path/to/repo")

 ## extract_git_stats

-Extracts statistics from a local Git repository, including total commits, contributions by author, commit dates, and types of commits based on their messages.
+Extracts various statistics from a local Git repository, such as total commits, commit dates, and average lines changed per commit.

 ### Parameters